SWP Documentation & Guides

 Framework Tags

-These 7 education compliance tags are automatically applied when using the Education framework:
+These 8 education metadata tags (including the mandatory @regulatory_scope) are automatically applied when using the Education framework:

 @sector: Education